kmmelissat/carlitos-shop/DEPLOYMENT.md

-# Deployment Instructions for Netlify
+# Deployment Instructions for Vercel

 ## Prerequisites